No Fee Balance Transfer Credit Cards

 What Is a No Fee Balance Transfer Credit Card?

-If you don’t know what a balance transfer is, it’s essentially a debt management tool that allows a credit cardholder to transfer their existing credit card debt from one credit card to another, in order to take advantage of a low or promotional rate, such as 0% APR.
+If you don’t know what a balance transfer is, it’s essentially a debt management tool that allows a credit cardholder to transfer their existing credit card debt from one credit card to another, in order to take advantage of a low or promotional rate, such as 0% APR for an introductory period.

 The no fee balance transfer goes a step further by allowing cardholders to transfer their debt for free, banking on the fact that you’ll either wind up carrying debt beyond the promotional period, or simply become a long-term customer of the balance transfer issuer.
 In both cases, the card issuer would make money.